mmeest/Text-symbols-used-in-OOP/README.md

 HTML uses a markup language syntax, and angle brackets are a fundamental part of this syntax for creating and structuring web content.
 In HTML, tags serve to group and define elements, and their use is similar to how parentheses are used to group expressions in programming languages.

 So, in HTML, angle brackets < and > are indeed used as a form of "parentheses" for defining and structuring HTML elements.

+<h1><p align="center";><= and >= - less than or equal to AND greater than or equal to</p></h1>
+The <= (less than or equal to) and >= (greater than or equal to) operators are comparison operators used in programming to check if a value is less than or equal to or greater than or equal to another value, respectively.
+These operators are commonly used in conditional statements, loop control, and comparisons involving numeric and non-numeric data types.
+Here's how they work:

 <= (Less Than or Equal To Operator):